-1.6.
-The licensee's Final Allowed Expenditure (NXPFAC) in this example is £10.75m.
-As the licensee spent £12.0m in delivering its Network Risk Outputs, it has overspent by £1.25m.
-This £1.25m will be subject to the TOTEX Incentive Mechanism (TIM).
+- 1.20.
+For the purposes of this example, the determined additionally incurred costs or unspent allowances associated with each project's full risk output that meet specified criteria for, and the Authority deemed should be classified as, Clearly Identifiable Over-Delivery or Clearly Identifiable Under-Delivery elements, were determined as being 50% justified. - 1.21.
+The licensee's Final Allowed Expenditure (NXPFAC) in this example is £14.6530.
+As the licensee spent £14.10m in delivering its Network Risk Outputs, it has under-spent by £0.5520m.
+This £0.5520m will be subject to the TOTEX Incentive Mechanism (TIM).